sblauth/cashocs/docs/source/demos/optimal_control/doc_scalar_control_tracking.rst

 Problem Formulation
 -------------------

-In this demo we investigate CASHOCS functionality of tracking scalar-type terms such as cost functional values and other quanitites, which typically arise after integration.
+In this demo we investigate cashocs functionality of tracking scalar-type terms such as cost functional values and other quanitites, which typically arise after integration.
 For this, we investigate the problem